-Household bleach is a fabulous tool, it kills just about every kind of bacteria and virus, and it reduces the colour of stains.
-It’s best to use bleach overnight, so that it has the maximum time to destroy as many germs as possible, and again, as many people find the smell of bleach overpowering, it’s best if you can leave the bathroom window open while you’re bleaching the toilet.
+Household bleach is a fabulous tool, able to kill just about every kind of bacteria and virus.
+It also reduces the colour of stains.
+It’s best to use bleach overnight so that it has the maximum time to destroy as many germs as possible.
+Many people find the smell of bleach overpowering, so it’s best to leave the bathroom window open while you’re bleaching the toilet.

-How to keep a toilet clean much longer
+How to keep a toilet clean for longer

-When you’ve got rid of those horrible stains, how do you keep them away?
-Well around 125 ml of vinegar, left for half an hour, then topped up with some baking soda sprinkled on the toilet brush before you have a good scour around will deal with the build up of incipient stains.
-Once a month is perfect for this extra clean that means you’ll never again have to fight to eradicate horrible toilet stains.
+It’s great to get rid of those horrible toilet stains, but how do you keep them away?
+All it takes is a monthly deep clean and you’ll never again have to fight to eradicate toilet stains.
+Just add around 125 ml of vinegar to your toilet bowl, leave for half an hour, and top it up with some baking soda sprinkled on the toilet brush.
+Have a good scour around to deal with the build up of stains.

 What to do when your bathroom smells of urine